latticexyz/mud/.changeset/real-spoons-agree.md

 "@latticexyz/store-sync": patch
 ---

-Added column types to the decoded indexer instead of JSON blobs.
+Added array column types to the decoded indexer instead of JSON blobs.